- Developing social skills is important for babies, as positive relationships with others can help them develop empathy, trust, and compassion.

-It is important to acknowledge that each baby is born with his own social style.
-Some may be more outgoing or extrovert, while others may be a bit shy and quiet.
-Generally, when a toddler turns two years old he begins to enjoy playing with children his age, and by three, he’ll be on his way to making real friends.
-But like any other skill, he will need to learn how to socialize by trial and error.
+It is important to acknowledge that each baby is born with their social style.
+Some may be more outgoing or extroverted, while others may be a bit shy and quiet.
+Generally, when a toddler turns two years old they begin to enjoy playing with children their age, and by three, they’ll be on their way to making real friends.
+But like any other skill, they will need to learn how to socialize by trial and error.

-- Teach him emotional intelligence- The first step in helping toddlers develop social intelligence is by helping them learn to manage their emotions, which is one of the foundations of interpersonal relationships.
-This means working to create a warm environment to encourage more verbal expression about how he feels.
+The first step to help toddlers develop social intelligence is by helping them learn to manage their emotions, which is one of the foundations of interpersonal relationships.
+This means working to create a warm environment that’ll encourage more verbal expression about how they feel.

-- Be affectionate towards him– Children who are more open and affectionate are more likely to have friends, so don’t hesitate on giving your baby kisses, hugs, and snuggles.
-You can also invite friends and relatives over, your baby will love visitors, young and old alike, especially when they are friendly and give him lots of attention.
+Children who are more open and affectionate are more likely to have friends, so don’t hesitate on giving your kid kisses, hugs, and snuggles.
+You can also invite friends and relatives over; your child will love visitors, young and old alike, especially when they are friendly and give them lots of attention.

-- Organize play dates- Keep play dates small at first, with only one or two other temperamentally similar babies.
-Make sure you have plenty of toys for everyone as children this age have difficulty sharing things with others and be prepared to intervene when disagreements over toys develop.
+Keep playdates short and small at first, with only one or two other temperamentally similar babies.
+Make sure you have plenty of toys for everyone since very young children have difficulty sharing things with others and be prepared to intervene when disagreements over toys develop.

-- Confidence is all- Self-esteem is your child’s passport to a lifetime of social happiness.
+Building self-esteem in your child will help them interact with other people.
 Think about a time when you were feeling really good about yourself.
 You probably found it much easier to get along with others.
-There are many different ways you can build self-confidence in your baby, try praising his efforts at an activity or daily task, or present him with small but attainable challenges!
-The more confident your child feels, more likely he will feel secure enough to start to interact with children his own age.
+There are many different ways you can build self-confidence in your little one.
+Try praising their efforts at an activity or daily task, or present them with small but attainable challenges!
+The more confident your child feels, the more likely they will feel secure enough to start to interact with children their age.

-Want more tips and activities to enhance your baby’s social skills?
-Try our “Building social skills” track with these activities your baby will learn to interact with people around him, imitate older kids, and even recognize family members!
-Click Here to get your track!
+Want more tips and activities to enhance your toddler’s social skills?
+Try our “Building social skills” track.
+With these activities, your child will learn to interact with people around them, imitate older kids, and even recognize family members!